caseychaos1212/OpenSAGE.BlenderPlugin/README.md

 ## Community

-We have a growing [OpenSAGE Discord](https://discord.gg/G2FhZUT) community.
+We have a growing [OpenW3D community on the OpenSAGE Discord](https://discord.gg/G2FhZUT).
 If you have questions about the project or can't get it working, there's usually someone there who can help out.